vfelix-00/ee157_lab2/README.md

 # EE 157 Motor and Drives

+## 1000 kV Motor

 ## Part 1: Resistance measurements

 ### 1a.
+Angular Velocity

-Determine how to correlate electrical frequency to angular velocity.To do this we count number of poles in the stator.
-For the motors we will be using, the number of poles will equal the number magnets.
+We correlated electrical frequency to angular velocity by counting the number of poles in the stator.
+For the motors we used, the number of poles was equal to the number magnets.

 <img width="170" alt="Screen Shot 2022-04-20 at 4 16 52 PM" src="https://user-images.githubusercontent.com/71578472/164339934-72ad934d-b84c-4b9c-b290-884faa75513a.png">